 By selecting the "Tell What Happened" guide, software will create a compilation of the videos that you've already been using, which have all been automatically saved in the Creative Cloud.
 You can still add your own specific touches, such as adding in voice overs, re-ordering, and including introductions and outros as needed.

 Adobe Spark for Education has the Page part of its repertoire that can be really helpful when it comes to storytelling.
 Yes, it's great for creative writing, but in this case we're talking about more of a journal.

 Create an About Me web page and use that to build a personal profile.
 This can allow each student to be express themselves but also share about specific projects.
-For example you could get a math class to go through the numbers that are important in their lives, such as birthdays, house numbers, and so on, talking about which are prime and how they relate to each other.
+For example, you could get a math class to go through the numbers that are important in their lives, such as birthdays, house numbers, and so on, talking about which are prime and how they relate to one another.